jackkershaw/LondonBrutalistMap/README.md

 - Extracted common tailwind styles to scss, to make them easier to edit.
 - Moved from Mapbox maplibre-gl, using the guides on [OpenFreeMap](https://openfreemap.org/) and their tiling.
 This should enable people to contribute to this repository more easily (i previously used a mapbox api key tied to the local and production servers).
   - I used Maputnik to generate styles and [Map Libre Font Maker](https://github.com/maplibre/font-maker) to generate the font tiles I needed.
+- Removed SASS in favour of pure Tailwind CSS.